 Typically speaking you will find a membrane used in technologies that filter water from various sources to get rid of any particulates (contaminants) in that water.

-Desalination describes the water purification process that involves extracting salts and minerals from saline, salt water or seawater.
+The purification of seawater can be achieved in a number of ways.
+Desalination is one of them and it involves extracting salts and minerals from saline, salt or seawater.
 It is a water treatment purification process that is used extensively around the World and its use is increasing as population growth, industrialisation and climate change impact the demands for clean water suitable for drinking purposes.

 Reverse osmosis, often abbreviated to RO is a purification procedure that uses membrane technologies to filter and purify liquids.
 Reverse osmosis is now commonly used around the world for the treatment and purification of water used for drinking (potable water) and industrial processes.